 Wong warned that Myanmar’s military was resorting to both old and new laws “to harass activists, stifle debate, and arrest people for speech that is entirely protected by the right to free expression” ahead of the elections.

-Under Article 66(d) of the Telecommunications Law—holdover legislation from the former junta which Thein Sein’s government pledged to abolish in 2013—Patrick Khum Jaa Lee faces up to three years in prison if convicted of “extorting, coercing, restraining wrongfully, defaming, disturbing, causing undue influence or threatening to any person by using any Telecommunications Network.”
+Under Section 66(d) of the Telecommunications Law—holdover legislation from the former junta which Thein Sein’s government pledged to abolish in 2013 — Patrick Khum Jaa Lee faces up to three years in prison if convicted of “extorting, coercing, restraining wrongfully, defaming, disturbing, causing undue influence or threatening to any person by using any Telecommunications Network.”

 Patrick Khum Jaa Lee is currently being held in Yangon’s Insein Prison and Chaw Sandi Tun is incarcerated in a prison in Ayeyawady region’s Maubin district.
 Both are due to appear in court on Oct.
 27.

 ‘Thin-skinned and vindictive’